-The Company's policy is to classify reclassifications of cumulative foreign currency translation from AOCI to Other, net.
+The Company's policy is to classify reclassifications of cumulative foreign currency translation associated with continuing operations from AOCI to Other, net.

-NOTE 10.
+NOTE 11.
 FAIR VALUE MEASUREMENTS

 We measure certain financial assets and liabilities at fair value on a recurring basis.
 Fair value is defined as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants, under a three-tier fair value hierarchy which prioritizes the inputs used in measuring fair value as follows: